Skip to content

 #REF!

-Have you ever stopped halfway through cutting an onion and, tears streaming, cried out to the universe, “There has to be a better way!”?
+Have you ever stopped random slivers of onion all over your cutting board and, tears streaming while cutting an onion, cried out to the universe, “There has to be a better way!”?
 Well, this is the universe finally getting back to you on that.
-And while we’re at it, let’s go over a few more cooking skills that you should probably know.
+And while we’re at it, let’s go over a few more cooking skills that everyone should probably know.

 How to Cut an Onion